suneethaburla/Bootstrap-Portfolio-2/README.md

 # Basic-Portfolio-2
-This is Suneetha Burla's basic portfolio webpage.
+This is Suneetha Burla's Bootstrap portfolio webpage.
-## Project Title: Suneetha Burla's Basic Portfolio
+## Project Title: Suneetha Burla's Bootstrap Portfolio
 ## Project Description
-This project describes how to build a professional portfolio site using HTML and CSS.
+This project describes how to build a professional portfolio site using Bootstrap CSS framework.
 The end product of this project is a portfolio site which has links to direct users to basic information page about the developer, a portfolio page which contains the links to different projects and repositories and a contact page for the users to fill in and submit their contact information.
+This is a mobile responsive website, which means it will render well on a variety of devices and windows or screen sizes
 ## Installation
 In order to install this project, follow the instructions below.
 * Prerequisites